Top Attractions at the Granada Alhambra Palace

 Its gardens were conceived for the rest and recreation of the sultans.
 They were filled with ornamental orchards, vegetable gardens and perfectly manicured courtyards.

-16. Generalife Palace
+Generalife Palace

 When the sultans of Granada wanted to escape for a while from the formalities of the court they went to the Generalife Palace, a place designed for relaxation and rest.
 It is another of the most beautiful areas of the Alhambra where you will surely want to take pictures and videos galore.

-17. Partal Gardens
+Partal Gardens

 The gardens of the Partal are a fantastic place to stroll during a visit to the Alhambra in Granada.
 They extend from the exit of the Rauda to the Torre de las Damas.
-In the past, the gardens surrounding the royal palaces and the residences of the Nasrid nobility were located in the same place.
+In the past, the gardens surrounding the royal palaces and the residences of the Nasrid nobility were located in this same place.

-18. Royal Cemetery or La Rauda
+Royal Cemetery or La Rauda

 Located between the Nasrid Palaces and the Palace of Charles V, La Rauda is the only cemetery of the monumental complex that remains today.
 It was intended for the Nasrid royal family but today remains empty because Boabdil, the last king of Granada, moved all the tombs to a village in the mountains.

-Tickets for the Alhambra
+How to get tickets for the Alhambra

-The legendary Alhambra is one of the most beautiful monuments in Spain that every year breaks records of visitors.
+The mythical Alhambra is one of the most beautiful monuments in Spain that every year breaks records of visitors.
 You can imagine that to see such a place it is advisable to get online tickets to the Alhambra in Granada and at least a month or two in advance of your trip if you do not want to run the risk of running out of them and having to queue endlessly at the box office to try to get them at the last minute.

 In Hellotickets you can book tickets for the Alhambra and the Nasrid Palaces, and of course, compare prices, schedules and availability of tickets and guided tours.